priyansh201480/Tax-Calculator/README.md

 # Tax-Calculator
-This is a simple tax calculator implemented in JavaScript.
-It calculates the overall income after considering gross income, extra income, age group and deductions.
-Additionally, it provides validation for input fields.
+This interactive tax calculator estimates your tax burden.Enter income, deductions, and age.
+It handles basic errors (like non-numeric input) and highlights them with tooltips.
+Choose your age group from a dropdown.
+Upon submission, a modal displays the calculated tax based on pre-set brackets.Built with HTML, CSS, and JavaScript for a user-friendly experience.

 ## References & Requirements
 - The tax calculation works based on this formula -